Bolivar Run (Tunungwant Creek tributary)

-Bolivar Run is a 4.70 mi long second-order tributary to Tunungwant Creek.
+Bolivar Run is a 4.70 mi second-order tributary to Tunungwant Creek.

 Course

 Bolivar Run rises about 4 mile northwest of Bradford, Pennsylvania, and then flows southeast to meet Tunungwant Creek on the northside of Bradford, Pennsylvania.

 Watershed

 Bolivar Run drains 5.42 sqmi of area, receives about 45.4 in/year of precipitation, and is about 87.36% forested.